 - Place on a serving plate.
 To decorate, cut figs from top to bottom into halves or quarters (depending on their size).
 Arrange as desired on the top of the cheesecake.
 Drizzle with additional honey and garnish with rosemary sprigs.

-If you liked this honey orange no bake cheesecake, you might also enjoy:
+If you liked this no bake orange cheesecake with honey and figs, you might also enjoy: